moustafaabdel/eau2/README.md

-# OPEN QUESTIONS:
-## List of things that are not concrete and would like the answer to ...

-  * How should one decide on how large each chunk of the distributed arrays should be?

-  * <del>For now, dataframes are meant to be immutable.
-How does this conflate with the mention of erasing and overwriting key/value pairs in the assignment description?</del>

-  * <del>How to incorporate communication between completely separate key value stores running on separate applications?</del>
-    * <del>How a "master node" is spawned?
-And if that node exists on the client side?</del>

 # STATUS:
 ## Description of what has been done and an estimate of the work that remains ...
 1. Done: